Basic benefit covered services

 • Recommended hours of ABA services requested

-Once Humana Military has received a complete treatment authorization request from the ABA provider, the clinical review process will begin.
+Once Humana Military has received a complete treatment authorization request from the ABA provider, the clinical review process begins.
+Services should not begin until an approved authorization is on file to avoid nonpayment of services.

 Service settings

 TRICARE allows clinically-appropriate Applied Behavior Analysis (ABA) services to be rendered in various settings.
 ABA services must target the core symptoms of Autism Spectrum Disorder (ASD) and not be an excluded service under the Autism Care Demonstration (ACD).
-The clinical review process will be used to determine the appropriate location of ABA services.
+The clinical review process determines the appropriate location of ABA services.

 Various service settings allowed: